 About This Guide

 The fields of Disability Rights, Disability Studies and Disability Justice explore disability experience and work to dismantle ableism in society through different frameworks that build off one another.
-Since everyone will become disabled in their lifetime, whether temporarily or permanently, ableism* impacts everyone, and creates barriers to accessing housing, work, food, education, healthcare, and most commonly for students, one's sense of self-worth and ability to self-advocate.
+Since everyone will become disabled in their lifetime, whether temporarily or permanently, ableism* impacts everyone, and creates barriers to accessing housing, work, food, education, healthcare, safety, and one's sense of self-worth and ability to self-advocate.

 Programs in these fields of study are scarce, so this guide aims to connect folks to information on disability studies, activism and culture to assist in the unlearning of ableism and the acquisition of disability empowerment.

 1. Oppression, prejudice, stereotyping, or discrimination against disabled people on the basis of actual or presumed disability.

 2. The belief that people are superior or inferior, have better quality of life, or have lives more valuable or worth living on the basis of actual or perceived disability.
 (Lydia X.Z.
 Brown)